MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

       nMask                       = 18; % Should be adapted to heart_rate.
       maskWidth                   = 1;  % A width of 1 expresses no overlap.
-                                        % A width of 1.2 expresses 20% overlapp.
+                                        % A width of 1.2 expresses 20% overlap.

       nSignal_to_select           = 20; % 15 to 25 for card. binning.